2441630833/longze-guide/README.md

       guideTheme: 'dark',
       guideSteps: [
         {
-          target: '.plus_guide',
+          target: '.increment_btn',
-          title: 'First Step',
+          title: 'Increase the counter',
-          content: 'Click the + button to add a new page to your project',
+          content: 'Click Increment to add 1 to the counter value.',
           position: 'bottom'
         },
         {
-          target: '.create-page-dialog',
+          target: '.count-display',
-          title: 'Second Step',
+          title: 'Current value',
-          content: 'Create a new page for your project here',
+          content: 'This number updates every time you click Increment.',
           position: 'right'
         },
         {
-          target: '.import_guide',
+          target: '.reset_btn',
-          title: 'Third Step',
+          title: 'Reset to zero',
-          content: 'Click Import to bring a page into your project',
+          content: 'Click Reset to set the counter back to 0.',
           position: 'right'
         }
-      ]
+      ],

+      count: 0
     }
   },
   methods: {
     onGuideComplete() { /* ... */ },
     onGuideSkip() { /* ... */ },
-    onGuideStepChange(index) {
-      if (index === 1) {
-        // Open your dialog as the second step begins this.$emit('open-create-dialog')
-      }
-    }
+    onGuideStepChange() { /* No dynamic changes needed for this demo */ },

+    increment() { this.count += 1 },
+    resetCounter() { this.count = 0 }
   }
 }
 </script>